 In this article, I’ll outline some alternative and unique ways of heating your boat cabin.
 With September now upon us the cooler days and nights have already begun to roll in, try these heat sources now to help stay warm.
 If you find that they are working, you can use these methods all autumn long.

 One of the first ways that you can go about making your cabin warmer is by adding extra layers of insulation.
 Adding insulation is often a job that you can do yourself or have a professional do the work for you.
-Either way, it will be a little time consuming and something that you’ll have to keep an eye on over the years.
+Either way, it will be a little time-consuming and something that you’ll have to keep an eye on over the years.

 If you do end up adding extra insulation or even re-insulating the cabin, there are two areas that most people neglect to focus on; windows, and cabinets.

 When it comes to the windows, you can buy some reflective insulation that helps trap the heat inside the boat.
-A roll of the silvery metallic material will cost between $40 to $70.
+A roll of silvery metallic material will cost between $40 to $70.
 Look for an R-value rating on the material before you buy.
 Generally, the R-value will range from R-3.7 through R-21.
 The higher the R-value, the better for trapping in the heat.

-To insulate, you want to make sure to cover the entire window by the reflective insulation.
+To insulate, you want to make sure to cover the entire window by reflective insulation.
 Cut it out to fit your windows.
 It might not look visually appealing, but it will help keep you warmer.

 Cabinets often get overlooked when it comes to insulation, and once insulated they can help keep some of the cold temperatures out.
 The part of the cabinet that you want to insulate is the back to cover the exterior wall.

-When looking for some foam, you want to make sure that you are only using a closed-cell foam which does not absorb water or moisture.
+When looking for some foam, you want to make sure that you are only using a closed-cell foam that does not absorb water or moisture.
 Similar to the same foam that yoga mats are made out of.

 A large 60″ x 16″ x 1/2″ roll of Marine Roll Neoprene Rubber will cost just under $25 on Amazon.
 Two or three rolls might be enough depending on how big your cabin is and how much cabinet space you have.
 Take a tape measure or a ruler and get approximate square footage first.